UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 ## Testing capacity

-Total number of tests capable of being performed by laboratories on the reporting date.
+Total number of lab-based tests capable of being performed by laboratories on the reporting date.

 {inc:base/testingCapacity.md|modals}

 ## Daily and cumulative numbers of cases

-Number of people with a positive COVID-19 virus test on or up to the specimen date or reporting date (depending on availability).
+Number of people with a positive COVID-19 virus test (either lab-reported or lateral flow device) on or up to the specimen date or reporting date (depending on availability).

 {inc:base/cases.md|modals}